 Solipsism was not immediately meant as a serious product.
 He tells me he just wanted to make a vinyl for his kids.
 And he beautifully explains how it came to him, very easily.
 He uses the word ‘channeling’ to describe that he needed to get out of the way, as it were.
 That it seemed as if the music was already there and he only had to write it down.
 But although he was mainly making the music for himself, it suddenly got a lot of momentum on Spotify when a New Yorker added a song to the popular playlist ‘peaceful piano’.
 This leads us into the subject of the genre of Joep’s music.
 For some it is chill out music and for some it’s contemporary classical music, Joep explains.
 But some people are very protectionist and look down on what they call neo-classical.

 We also talk about performing for an audience, which still makes Joep nervous.
 This year, due to Corona, his performance at Rock Werchter for 20,000 people was canceled.
 Of course he would have loved performing there, but it also felt as a relief.
 Funnily enough, Joep was already thinking about performing without an audience before the coronacrisis.
 The reason is that he wants to fly less.
 He is working on a technological innovation to make that happen but unfortunately can’t share much about it in the interview.
 Regardless what it will bring him, he finishes the interview by saying that nothing beats playing for a real audience.

-You can listen to the entire interview below or on your favourite podcast platform.
+You can listen to the entire interview in the Soundcloud-embed at the top of this page or on your favourite podcast platform.
 The interview (in Dutch) was also featured in marketing magazine Adformatie.